Who is a transfer student?

-You can find this information in our online catalog under "General Education Requirements".
+You can find this information in our online catalog under "Undergraduate Academic Policies and Information".

 What are the graduation requirements for Wheaton College?

-You can find this information in our online catalog under "Graduation Requirements".
+You can find this information in our online catalog under "Undergraduate Academic Policies and Information".

-What catalog year does a transfer student enter under?
+Under what catalog year does a transfer student enter?

 Transfer students may use the catalog of any year they are enrolled at Wheaton or the year prior to their initial enrollment.
 Archived catalogs are available on the Registrar's website.

 When will I know how many of my college credits have transferred?